 Since 1 April 1997, insurers have been required to apply normal VAT rules to supplies of engineering insurance with inspection services, prior to this time the tax treatment was the subject of a special administrative agreement.

-From 1 June 2001, therefore, you should be applying the CJEU tests in CPP to determine whether you’re making two independent supplies of exempt engineering insurance and taxable inspection services or one composite supply of either exempt insurance to which the inspection services are ancillary or taxable inspection services to which the insurance is ancillary.
+From 1 June 2001, therefore, you should be applying the CJEU tests in CPP to determine whether you’re making 2 independent supplies of exempt engineering insurance and taxable inspection services, or 1 composite supply of either exempt insurance to which the inspection services are ancillary, or taxable inspection services to which the insurance is ancillary.
 More information on the application of the CJEU tests in CPP can be found in paragraphs 4.2 and 4.3.

-4.6 Insurance effected by block policyholders in connection with other goods or services
+4.6 Insurance affected by block policyholders in connection with other goods or services

 Block policyholders who effect insurance transactions on behalf of their customers (see paragraph 2.5 for information on what is meant by this) often supply goods and services that are covered by the insurance or connected with it in some other way.